LinkedIn Analytics: Top 5 Metrics to Track

 You need to do more than just reach an audience - you need to know that you're reaching the right audience and reach as many of them as possible.
 Look at your follower demographics to understand who your content reaches.

-LinkedIn Analytics CTR & Engagement Rate
+LinkedIn Analytics CTR & Engagement Rate Metrics Example

-This will help you determine what resonates with your followers and allow you to create more of what your audience loves.
-Don’t forget to experiment with images and video.
-Images receive 200% more engagement than a standard text post.
+These data points, when visualized correctly, will help you determine what resonates with your followers and allow you to create more of what your audience loves.

 4) Follower Demographics

 Who is liking what you’re saying?
+Use LinkedIn analytics tools to find out!

 This section lets you connect the dots between the audience your agency is reaching on LinkedIn and your client's target market.
 Look at your follower demographics to understand who your content reaches.
 Does it align with the ideal target for your client?